A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Introduction

-Although the rapid growth of foundation agent memory research has produced several surveys, important gaps remain in how agent memory is analyzed from a system design perspective in real-world agent utility backgrounds.
+Although the rapid growth of foundation agent memory research has produced several surveys, important gaps remain in how agent memory is analyzed from a system-design perspective in real-world agent utility settings.
 Such memory design has shifted from short, isolated prompts to long-horizon interaction, where agents must operate over exploding context windows, multi-session workflows, and persistent real-world user relationships.
 Early works often organize memory primarily by task applications or management strategies \citep{zhang2025survey,du2025rethinking}, or adopt neuroscience-inspired perspectives that project AI memory onto human memory through functional analogies and memory lifecycles \citep{wu2025human,liang2025ai}.
 While these approaches provide useful conceptual grounding, they do not systematically characterize underlying memory substrates or explicitly model the subject that memory serves within an agent system, which are significant when the context exceeds the foundation model's limitations.
-As a result, they fall short of distinguishing the optimization goals of agent memory and overlook complementary dimensions connections that are essential for designing and deploying autonomous agent systems in real-world applications.
+As a result, they fall short of distinguishing the optimization goals of agent memory and overlook the connections across complementary dimensions that are essential for designing and deploying autonomous agent systems in real-world applications.
 More recent work begins to broaden this conceptual landscape.
 In particular, \citet{hu2025memory} organizes agent memory along forms, functions, and temporal dynamics.
 Despite offering a valuable consolidation of memory, it remains largely partial, focusing mainly on how memory functions in agent-centric tasks rather than how memory should be designed, optimized, and deployed for users.
-Motivated by these, this survey analyzes foundation agent memory of hundreds of papers from three major complementary perspectives that connect memory with system-level design choices in increasingly complex environments.
+The motivation for this survey arises from the fragmentation of current literature across retrieval-augmented generation (RAG) systems, long-context modeling, cognitive memory architectures, personalization, continual learning, reflection, and agent evaluation, making it difficult for researchers to understand how different memory mechanisms relate and how to design memory systems for realistic deployments.
+Our survey addresses this gap with three contributions: (1) a three-dimensional taxonomy connecting substrate, mechanism, and subject---dimensions often discussed separately in prior reviews; (2) a system-design analysis of how memory is instantiated, operated, and evaluated across single- and multi-agent topologies; and (3) positioning memory as the central mechanism for real-world utility and for agent self-evolution and self-improvement in the ``second half'' of AI development, with six open challenges to guide future research.
+To this end, we analyze foundation agent memory across hundreds of papers from three major complementary perspectives that connect memory with system-level design choices in increasingly complex environments.